 We will never know why Cotton Mather agreed to author this account.
 Perhaps he felt the need to protect the colony given the mounting struggle for autonomy and could not refuse to assist the Governor when called to do so.
 Or perhaps he really believed those executed were guilty, and truly felt the court had saved the community from the Devil’s followers.

 Despite his relatively minor role in the Salem witch trials, the publication of The Wonders of the Invisible World has permanently altered the perception of Cotton Mather.
-Today, television, film, and public history sites, frequently describe Cotton Mather as a cruel and ferocious witch-hunter.
-The television series Salem (2014-2017) went so far as to cast him as a perverted, expert in witchcraft.
-In the early episodes, he is shown regularly visiting a brothel, and goes so far as to force an accused witch to parade through the streets of Salem gagged and choked.
+Today, television, film, and sites of public history frequently describe Cotton Mather as a cruel and ferocious witch-hunter.
+The television series Salem (2014-2017) went so far as to cast him as a perverted and vindictive expert obsessed with witchcraft.
+In the early episodes, he is shown regularly visiting a brothel and even dramatically forces an accused witch to parade on all fours while gagged and choked through the streets of Salem.
 While this show is not known for its overall historical accuracy, and is particularly extreme in its portrayal of Cotton Mather, the emphasis of Mather as a crazed witch-hunter is unfortunately all too common.

 After the Salem witch trials, Cotton Mather went on to be an important Puritan scholar and educator.
 He was one of the first in the West to advocate for inoculation, insisted both his sons and daughters learn to read and write, and was known among his parish as a kind and generous leader until the day he died.